-There were 506 trees evaluated in this inventory/risk assessment.
-In all 20 species of trees were found in the areas surveyed.
+There were 330 trees evaluated in this inventory/risk assessment.
+In all 27 species of trees were found in the areas surveyed.
 Figure 1 illustrates the distribution of the major different tree species.
-Live oaks (Quercus virginiana) were by far the predominant species followed by Southern red cedars (Juniperus silicicola) and laurel oaks (Quercus laurifolia).
+Live oaks (Quercus virginiana) were the predominant species followed by laurel oaks (Quercus laurifolia), and southern red cedars (Juniperus silicicola).